Medication-Assisted Treatment (MAT)

 Specific Medications Used in MAT Recovery

-Medications administered with MAT are approved by the Food and Drug Administration (FDA).
-These programs are designed to provide a safe and controlled level of medications in order to effectively create a sustainable recovery journey.
+The Food and Drug Administration (FDA) approves medications administered with MAT.
+These programs are designed to provide a safe and controlled level of medications to effectively create a sustainable recovery journey.

 Buprenorphine (brand names such as Suboxone, Subutex, Belbuca, Butrans, Buprenex)